Timmilli/makers_F18/README.md

 # Goals

 We aim to make the cockpit but by using switches designed by us and by using the less electronic cards possible.

+# Contributing

+As it is a school project, we don't aim to have help in this project.
+However, if you want to persue this project, feel free to contact me.
+I'll be glad to tell you more.